trendscenter/coinstac/design/architecture-requirements.md

 # Architecture Requirements

-These requirements listed below are must haves for a COINSTAC architected.
+These requirements listed below are must haves for a COINSTAC architecture.

 ## System Entities